FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Roughness.rst

 The Plugin has 4 methods for calculating roughness.
 Use the Sampling Manning’s tool to access the calculator.

-1. Click the Sample Manning’s icon from polygon layers.
+1. Click the Sample Manning’s button from polygon layers.

 .. image:: ../../img/Sample-Roughness-Data/img3.png